SourMesen/Mesen/Docs/content/debugging/PpuViewer.md

 There are also a number of display options:

 * **Show PPU Scroll Overlay**: Shows a blue rectangular overlay showing the current scroll position of the screen.
+* **Show attribute colors only**: When enabled, the viewer will show the 4 colors available in each tile, rather than the actual contents of the nametables.
+This can be useful when trying to debug attribute-related coloring issues.
 * **Show Tile Grid**: Displays a 8x8 pixels <span class="red">red</span> grid.
 * **Show Attribute Grid**: Displays a 16x16 pixels <span class="blue">blue</span> grid.
 * **Use Grayscale Palette**: Forces the nametables to be shown in a 4-color grayscale palette.